User Tools

 It is known that the main regulator of aggressive behavior in animals is the serotonergic system of the brain (the same is true for humans, in which case it is also called a violence inhibition mechanism).
 The disruptions in its function lead to pathological expressions of aggression, and enhancing its function has an anti-aggressive effect[1].
 Accordingly, it is necessary to look toward agents that positively affect the function of this system.

 When administering any of the mentioned medications, it is important to ensure that the pet takes the full dosage.
 Animals may refuse to eat food containing some drugs due to the bitter taste or specific odor.
-It is advisable to distribute the drug in a large amount of food to reduce discomfort for the animal.
-But it is also necessary to make sure that there is no overdose, which in the case of some drugs (especially SSRIs) can be dangerous for the pet's health.
+It is advisable to put the drug in a large amount of food to reduce discomfort for the animal.
+But it is also necessary to make sure that there is no overdose, which, in the case of some drugs (especially SSRIs), can be dangerous for the pet's health.
 And in case of side effects, you should immediately stop using the drug that caused them and consider other options!

 ▶ Discuss the topic "Therapy for aggressive behavior in pets"